Applications close on February 15, 2024 at 6:00 PM EST. Subscribe below to stay updated on all things ELEVATED CITIES.

 ELEVATED CITIES builds on Our Village United’s ELEVATE program which works to provide wrap-around support for solopreneurs and microbusinesses through targeted capital grants, technical assistance, shared professional services, and wellness support for the business owner.

-ELEVATED CITIES impacts Black-owned businesses across Atlanta, Los Angeles, St. Louis, New Orleans, New York City, Dayton, Birmingham, Washington D.C., Maryland and Virginia to deliver strategies and practices that will scale these businesses for growth.
+ELEVATED CITIES impacts small businesses across Atlanta, Los Angeles, St. Louis, New Orleans, New York City, Dayton, Birmingham, Washington D.C., Maryland and Virginia to deliver strategies and practices that will scale these businesses for growth.
 At the end of each cohort, a small number of businesses will be selected to participate in a highly competitive pitch competition for a chance to win grant funding ranging from $10,000-15,000.

 “I feel more confident in achieving those goals with the tools we’ve been provided with.
 It’s reassuring to have a program like this helping people of color in the spaces we’re in.
 We don’t have the knowledge or tools needed to compete with our counterparts.
 I have the knowledge now so now I can implement it little by little.”